kristianfreeman/kristian-lol/README.md

-Microsite is a very simple way to generate a website using Cloudflare Workers and KV.
+`microsite` is a very simple way to generate a website using Cloudflare Workers and KV.

-`/raycast` is a Raycast extension that you can use to edit the site directly.
+[`/raycast`](https://github.com/kristianfreeman/microsite/tree/main/raycast) is a Raycast extension that you can use to edit the site directly.

 ## Install